 - The use of non-welded heat exchangers, which make it easier to inspect, clean and replace them when required;

 - Acid-dosing the digestate with sulphuric acid to overcome the release of ammonia caused by high temperatures associated with concentration.
-This decreases the pH levels and turns ammonia into ammonium sulphate, decreasing odours and maximising nutrient content (ammonium sulphate is an ideal biofertilizer).
+This decreases the pH levels and turns ammonia into ammonium sulphate, decreasing odors and maximizing nutrient content (ammonium sulphate is an ideal biofertiliser).

-Q: In what ways does the DCS optimise the efficiency of the AD process?
+Q: In what ways does the DCS optimize the efficiency of the AD process?

 - Removing up to 80% of the liquid volume of digestate to produce a material containing up to 20% dry solids, with the use of the patented Unicus heat exchanger.
 This makes digestate easier and cheaper to handle, store, transport and apply to land (storage and transport requirements can be halved);